 The IMO has imposed updated guidelines for ballast water management systems specifying the maximum amount of viable organisms allowed to be discharged from a vessel's ballast water.
-Depending on the date of the IOPP renewal survey, existing vessels constructed before September 8, 2017 must comply with the updated D-2 standard on or after September 8, 2019.
+Depending on the date of the International Oil Pollution Prevention ("IOPP") renewal survey, existing vessels constructed before September 8, 2017 must comply with the updated D-2 standard on or after September 8, 2019.
 For most vessels, compliance with the D-2 standard will involve installing on-board systems to treat ballast water and eliminate unwanted organisms.
 Ships constructed on or after September 8, 2017 are to comply with the D-2 standards on or after September 8, 2017.
-We currently have one vessel that has received an extension by the U.S. Coast Guard, pursuant to which the vessel has until May 2022 to comply with the updated guideline, due to complications caused by the COVID-19 pandemic.
+We currently have one vessel that has received an extension by the U.S. Coast Guard, pursuant to which the vessel has until June 2022 to comply with the updated guideline, due to complications caused by the COVID-19 pandemic.
 Costs of compliance may be substantial and adversely affect our revenues and profitability.

 Furthermore, United States regulations are currently changing.
 Although the 2013 Vessel General Permit ("VGP") program and U.S. National Invasive Species Act ("NISA") are currently in effect to regulate ballast discharge, exchange and installation, the Vessel Incidental Discharge Act ("VIDA"), which was signed into law on December 4, 2018, requires that the U.S. Environmental Protection Agency ("EPA") develop national standards of performance for approximately 30 discharges, similar to those found in the VGP within two years.
-On October 26, 2020, the EPA published a Notice of Proposed Rulemaking for Vessel Incidental Discharge National Standards of Performance under VIDA, and within two years, by 2022, the U.S. Coast Guard must develop corresponding implementation, compliance, and enforcement regulations regarding ballast water.
+On October 26, 2020, the EPA published a Notice of Proposed Rulemaking for Vessel Incidental Discharge National Standards of Performance under VIDA.
+Within two years after the EPA publishes its final Vessel Incidental Discharge National Standards of Performance, the U.S. Coast Guard must develop corresponding implementation, compliance, and enforcement regulations regarding ballast water.
 The new regulations could require the installation of new equipment, which may cause us to incur substantial costs.